ethereum/homestead-guide/source/introduction/community.rst

 * `/r/EtherMining <https://www.reddit.com/r/EtherMining/>`_ - Ether mining discussion
 * `/r/Ethmarket <https://www.reddit.com/r/ethmarket/>`_ - Marketplace for individuals looking to exchange goods and services for Ether
 * `/r/Ethinvestor <https://www.reddit.com/r/Ethinvestor/>`_ - News and prospects for Ethereum investors.
 Following the long term trends in the Ethereum marketplace.
+* `/r/Law/ <https://www.reddit.com/r/EthLaw/>`_ - Articles and discussions about how Ethereum relates to traditional legal systems, and how Ethereum technology can enable new forms of contracts and law.
 * `/r/ethereumism/ <https://www.reddit.com/r/ethereumism/>`_ - A bit more ism, ostic, ical, ist and tinfoil hats, pyramids and crystal ball type of views - the ethereal side of Ethereum